akirk/friends/readme.txt

 8. A Friend Request is accepted in the users screen.
 Delete the user to reject it or accept the request to make them a friend

 == Changelog ==
+= 1.5.8 =
+- Ensure auto-deleting of posts in the cron
+- Many small visual fixes on mobile
+- Fix more PHP notices

 = 1.5.7 =
 - Add ability to specify auto-deleting of posts
 - Updated HTML of notification e-mails